Out to Lunch!: Music

 The title of the album's first track, "Hat and Beard", refers to Thelonious Monk, about whom Dolphy stated: "He's so musical no matter what he's doing, even if he's just walking around."
 The piece features wild bass clarinet playing, and contains a percussive interlude featuring Williams and Hutcherson.
 "Something Sweet, Something Tender" also features Dolphy on bass clarinet, and includes a scored duet between Dolphy and Davis on bowed bass.
-Dolphy commented: "The group got just the lyrical feeling that I wanted, and, taking it out, Richard and I really got together in the unison duet."
+Dolphy commented that "The group got just the lyrical feeling that I wanted, and, taking it out, Richard and I really got together in the unison duet."
 The third composition, "Gazzelloni", which showcases some of Dolphy's most advanced flute work, is named for classical flautist Severino Gazzelloni, under whom Dolphy had studied the instrument.
 This track features the album's most conventional bebop-based theme; Dolphy noted that "Everybody holds to the construction for the first 13 bars, then - freedom."

 The second side features two long pieces with Dolphy on alto saxophone.
 On the title track, the pulse is implied rather than being stated explicitly, which lends a sense of freedom.
-Dolphy commented: "Notice Tony.
-He doesn't play time, he plays.
-Even though the rhythm section breaks the time up, there's a basic pulse coming from inside the tune.
+Dolphy commented: "Even though the rhythm section breaks the time up, there's a basic pulse coming from inside the tune.
 That's the pulse the musicians have to play."
 The final track, "Straight Up and Down", was intended to evoke a drunken stagger.
 Dolphy's solo contains swaggering, voice-like lines on which he employs multiphonics and smears.
 Regarding the group's contribution, he stated: "It gasses me that everyone was so free.
 I wanted a free date to begin with.
 All rhythm sections are different, but this one was really open..."

-In late 2013, two previously unissued performances were released on Toshiba EMI TYCJ-81013 in Japan.
-These are alternate takes of the two bass clarinet tunes "Hat and Beard", and "Something Sweet, Something Tender".
+In late 2013, previously unissued alternate takes of the first two tracks were released on Toshiba EMI TYCJ-81013 in Japan.